mrmaly/LinuxDictionary/README.md

 ## Generating the TSV and XML versions

 Script `generate.py` generates the TSV and XML files from the given XLSX file.
-If no `-o` option has been passed the files are generated in the CWD.
+If no `-o` option has been passed the files will be generated in the CWD.
 The line ending sequence is OS-dependent.
 If the encoding of the XLSX file is not UTF-8 the behaviour is undefined.